supervisely-ecosystem/convert-supervisely-to-MOT/README.md

 App converts [Supervisely](https://app.supervise.ly) format project to [MOTChallenge](https://motchallenge.net/) and prepares downloadable `tar` archive.

-Supervisely project must necessarily contain class with name `pedestrian` with shape `Rectangle`.
-There are no restrictions for classes with other names and shapes.
+There is an additional option to export figures of all shapes or only figures with shape `Rectangle`.
 If project to convert contains `None` type `tag` with name `ignore_conf` on video figures, result annotation will have `conf` value 0 for given figure.
 It means that this figure will not be considered when evaluating in MOTChallenge framework.
 More about MOT format and `conf` value you can read [here](https://motchallenge.net/instructions/).

 Folder structure of the MOT dataset is as follows: